ruricolist/FXML/README.md

 - Does not support non-Unicode Lisps.
 - Uses QURI instead of PURI.

-# CXML compatibility

-You can make FXML and CXML interoperable by loading the system `fxml/cxml`.
-This defines SAX methods for FXML, and FXML.SAX methods for CXML.
-You can then mix CXML and FXML sinks and sources:

-     (cxml:parse xml-document (fxml.stp:make-builder))
-     (fxml:parse xml-document (stp:make-builder))

 # DOM and STP compatibility

 DOM and STP overlap significantly in some respects.
 In particular, read-only functions that return strings – functions that, for example, look up attribute values or tag names – are effectively equivalent.
-When FXML/STP is loaded, it specializes a number of STP methods for DOM, and a number of DOM methods for STP.
+When the system `fxml/stp` is loaded, it specializes a number of STP methods for DOM, and a number of DOM methods for STP.
 (At the moment, looking at [the code](stp/dom.lisp) is the best way to see what is defined.)

 # Security